jcollard/CSharpCookbook/BasicLoops.md

 above, we demonstrated two ways in which infinite loops can occur.
 However, there are countless ways to unintentionally write an infinite loop.
 When this occurs, you can press `CTRL+C` in the terminal to interrupt the program and ask it to exit.
 Sometimes, you may have to press this multiple times.
-And in rare cases, this will not work.
+In rare cases, this will not work.

 ## For Loop